Hillcrest, San Diego: Demographics

 The 2000 Census showed that the neighborhood's residents had a median age of 39 and that 49.3% had college degrees.

 The 2000 Census indicates median family income in 1999 was $61,741 ($80,011 in 2010 inflation adjusted dollars).

-The government does not record sexual orientation, but in the 2000 census, of the ~10% of households headed by unmarried couples in Hillcrest (zip code 92103), 43% were headed by two people of the same sex, an indication that they may be gay or lesbian couples.
+The US Census did not record sexual orientation until 2020, but in the 2000 census, of the ~10% of households headed by unmarried couples in Hillcrest (zip code 92103), 43% were headed by two people of the same sex, an indication that they may be gay or lesbian couples.
 That indicates that more than 4% of all households in Hillcrest are headed by two unmarried people of the same sex.

 Government

 The neighborhood is governed by the elected officials of the city of San Diego.
 It is part of the San Diego City Council's Third district; the current councilmember is Stephen Whitburn, who replaced Chris Ward in the 2020 election as Ward moved to the California State Assembly.
 Ward previously replaced Todd Gloria in the Third District seat when Gloria was elected to the Assembly seat now held by Ward in 2016.
 This makes Stephen Whitburn the fifth consecutively elected openly LGBT representative of District 3 since the election of Chris Kehoe in 1993.

 The Uptown Planners is an elected planning group composed of residents, property owners, and business people from the Uptown area, which includes Hillcrest; it advises the city on land use and other issues.

 An ad hoc town council provides a conduit for information from citizens with the government.
 The Hillcrest Town Council is an organization of local residents that was formed in 2007.
 It meets monthly.
 Its mission statement is "To provide a voice & enhance the quality of life for Hillcrest renters & homeowners while supporting actions that benefit our neighborhood."